aFku/DockerSwarm-Django/README.md

   ### 5. Create registry service:
   Now we will set up unsecured registry service to share images among other nodes with HTTP protocol.
   - To use HTTP insted HTTPS (which is default protocol to share images) we need add nodes with registry service to "insecure-registries"  group.
-We will host registry only on manager nodes, so in /etc/docker/daemon.json we have to add following lines (if daemon.json doesn`t exists there, just create it) on all nodes:
+We will host registry only on manager nodes, so in /etc/docker/daemon.json we have to add following lines (if daemon.json doesn't exists there, just create it) on all nodes:
   ```
   vi /etc/docker/daemon.json
   {